WePOINTS/WePOINTS/README.md

 ## Release Plan

+**As we are currently going through the internal open-source process at WeChat, we have temporarily made the model weights private.
+They will be made public again soon.
+Stay tuned.**

 - The technical report for POINTS1.5 will be released soon.
 - We will also be releasing the pre-training dataset for POINTS1.5.
 - Additionally, POINTS1.5 will be integrated into [SGLang](https://github.com/sgl-project/sglang).